 4. Use a Tire Pressure Monitoring System (TPMS)

-Although a TPMS won’t protect your tires from ever having a blowout, the system does give peace of mind knowing you can monitor the tire pressure.
-Through monitoring, the driver will notice if one tire loses or builds too much pressure.
+Although a TPMS won’t protect your tires from ever having a blowout, the system does give peace of mind knowing you can monitor the tire pressure and temperature.
+Through monitoring, the driver will notice if one tire loses or builds too much pressure, or gets too hot for some reason.
 This could signal that something is wrong, and give you time to replace the tire before a blowout occurs.

 A TPMS will also alert the driver if a blowout does occur.
 Sometimes with bigger rigs that have two or three axles, you may not feel it.
 Continuing to drive down the road would be dangerous and possibly cause further damage.